AliSoftware/alisoftware.github.io/_posts/2016-03-27-pattern-matching-1.md

 }
 ```

-This is understandable in most cases, like what would you expect the code to do if you tried to write `case let .Book(title: aTitle, author: _, year: _), let .Movie(title: _, director: _, year: aYear)`?
+This is understandable in most cases; like what would you expect the code to do if you tried to write `case let .Book(title: aTitle, author: _, year: _), let .Movie(title: _, director: _, year: aYear)`?
 How would you be able to use the bound variables `aTitle` or `aYear` in your `case` code then?
 If it's a `.Book` then only `aTitle` would have been bound, so what about `aYear`?
-What if you tried to use that `aYear` variable in that `case`?
+What if you tried to use that `aYear` variable in the code of that `case`?
 Wouldn't probably make sense.

-But one might think that in the specific case when you try to bind variables of the same type and with the same name, that would still make sense to work, like in the example above where we try to bind with `aTitle` in both cases (`.Book` and `.Movie`).
+But one might think that in the specific case when you try to bind variables of the **same type** and with the **same name**, that would still make sense to work, like in the example above where we try to bind with `aTitle` in both cases (`.Book` and `.Movie`).
+And that would be quite useful to avoid repeating code, right?
 So why is this not possible in that specific case?
-Well fear not, [this Swift-Evolution Proposal SE-0043](https://github.com/apple/swift-evolution/blob/master/proposals/0043-declare-variables-in-case-labels-with-multiple-patterns.md) has been accepted and will fix that gap in Swift 3.
+Well fear not, [this Swift-Evolution Proposal SE-0043](https://github.com/apple/swift-evolution/blob/master/proposals/0043-declare-variables-in-case-labels-with-multiple-patterns.md) has been accepted and allow this in Swift 3.

 ## Using tuples without argument labels